Collin County Juvenile Sex Crime Defense Lawyers

-Our Criminal Law Board Certified attorneys will work relentlessly to achieve the best possible outcome for your child’s case, whether that means getting the charges dismissed or getting them probation and having their juvenile record sealed.
+Our Criminal Law Board Certified attorneys will work relentlessly to achieve the best possible outcome for your child’s case, whether getting the charges dismissed or getting them on probation and having their juvenile record sealed.
 We’ll investigate the circumstances of your child’s charge and develop a strong case on your child’s behalf.
 This is one of the scariest situations you and your child can go through, but you don’t have to do this alone.
 We’ll be by your side through every step of the case.

 Juvenile Sex Crimes Cases We Handle

 Rosenthal Kalabus & Therrian can help your family with the following types of charges, among others:

 - Possession of child pornography – Children and teens can get into all sorts of trouble online, including trading and looking at indecent pictures of each other.
 If a young person sends a nude photo of themselves to their underage boyfriend or girlfriend, both parties could be charged with possessing or promoting child pornography.
 This is a felony under Texas law, and the penalties vary depending on how many pictures were exchanged and whether the offender has a prior record.

 - Indecency with a child by contact – When a person engages in sexual contact with a child, they commit the offense of indecency with a child by contact.
 Sexual contact is defined in the Texas Penal Code as the following acts if committed with the intent to arouse or gratify the sexual desire of any person:

 (1) any touching by a person, including touching through clothing, of the anus,